rulego/rulego-components-ci/README.md

 # rulego-components-ci
-Rulego continuous integration and continuous deployment (CI/CD)of components
+The CI/CD components of RuleGo